Guled-Mahamud/aca-taskmanager/README.md

 # **Overview**

 **Task Manager** application is designed to help users track daily tasks, whether it's replying to emails, taking a walk, or preparing for tomorrow.
-The app allows you to add, complete, or delete tasks via a sleek web interface or using its lightweight API.
+The app allows you to add, complete, or delete tasks via a sleek web interface.

 This project automates the full lifecycle of task manager web application from local development to live deployment on Azure. it showcases secure and scalable deployment using **Terraform**, **GitHub Actions**, **Azure Container Apps**, **Azure Front Door**, and **Cloudflare** for DNS management.